firesidefiction/firesidefiction.github.io/submissions.md

 <!--During open submissions periods, there will be a form on this page for uploading your submission.-->

-We have no furhter submissions dates to announce for the moment.
+We have no further submissions dates to announce for the moment.
 Please [subscribe to our newsletter](https://firesidefictioncompany.us7.list-manage.com/subscribe/post?u=0c60ee4cf297215c61d55e861&amp;id=afc8f5cf09) if you'd like to be the first to find out about our future submissions dates.

 ---